 - Allow to steam for 15 minutes before removing the bowl and peeling the skins, which should easily slide off.

 Quick and Easy Method: Jarred Roasted Red Peppers in water

 An alternative to roasting red peppers is to buy a jar of roasted red peppers in water.
 Make sure; however, the jarred brand you choose is water and not oil.

 Jarred Oil-Free Roasted Red Peppers Recommended Brands:

-Even though it's called red pepper pasta sauce, the sauce is a combination of exquisite flavors that enhances the roasted red peppers.
+Even though it's called red pepper pasta sauce, the sauce combines exquisite flavors that enhance the roasted red peppers.

 Cooking the Roasted Red Pepper Pasta Sauce

 Once the garlic, shallot, and onion are sauteed over medium heat in a skillet and the onions are translucent, add the chopped roasted red peppers and carrots.